silvacms/documentation/source/silva/buildout/extending.rst

 option is just replaced by its value.

-The *recipe* option of the section define a piece of code that will be responsible to install the part of the software described in the section.
+The *recipe* option of the section define a piece of code that will be responsible for installing the part of the software described in the section.
 Those pieces of code are called *recipes* and are usually packaged in standalone extensions.
-You can find lot of buildout recipes on the `PyPi`_ repository.
+You can find lots of buildout recipes on the `PyPi`_ repository.

 .. code-block:: buildout